nativewind/nativewind/website/docs/guides/tailwindcss-react-native.md

 Previously this project was called `tailwindcss-react-native`.
 If you are migrating from this project these are the breaking changes

-## TailwindProvider is no longer required
+## TailwindProvider has been removed

-The TailwindProvider is no longer required, unless you wish to inject styles or override default options for the library.
+`tailwindcss-react-native` used React context to push updates to components.
+Unfortunately this approach does not scale, as every styled component needed to revaluate when the context changed.
+NativeWind replaces the `TailwindProvider` and `useContext` with `NativeWindStyleSheet` and `useSyncExternalStore`, providing greater control over which components should re-render.

+As such, you will need to remove `TailwindProvider` from your application.

+Configuration is now performed by calling methods on `NativeWindStyleSheet`.
+Please see the

 ## CSS is the default for web

 Nativewind defaults to CSS for web if using React Native Web >=0.18

-You can control this setting via the `NativeWindStyleSheet.setPreprocessed(false)`
+You can control this setting via the `NativeWindStyleSheet.setOutput({ web: 'native' })`

-## useTailwind()
+## useTailwind() has been removed

-`useTailwind` no longer returns a callback and its options object has been updated
+`useTailwind` no longer returns a callback and its options object has been updated.

 ## spreadProps option on styled() has been removed